cesarjorgemartinez/build-virtual-machines-environment/README.md

 ## 2.1.
 Install VirtualBox

 Go to this URL <https://www.virtualbox.org/wiki/Downloads> and install latest *VirtualBox* for Windows.
+You need to ensure that in addition to installing *VirtualBox* you also install *Oracle VM VirtualBox Extension Pack*.

 ## 2.2.
 Install VMware Workstation Player